-All capital expenditure, and how the Council paid for it, is included within the Balance Sheet items and the accompanying notes.
-In 2021/22, the Council incurred significant capital expenditure on acquiring or improving Council buildings and other capital assets.
-This included further construction of the Shakespeare North Theatre (£15.281m); further work on the new retail development of Kirkby Town Centre (£1.963m), and a wide-ranging Highways Maintenance and Planning programme (£1.915m).
-The total amount of grant and other contributions that was spent during 2021/22 was £26.648m.
-There were also schemes totalling £2.047m which were funded by Council borrowing; a full analysis of this borrowing is given in the notes to the accounts.
+All capital expenditure, and how the Council paid for it, is included within the Balance Sheet and the accompanying notes.
+In 2022/23, the Council incurred significant capital expenditure on acquiring or improving Council buildings and other capital assets.
+This included work on the City Region Sustainable Travel Scheme (£7.161m); further work on the Shakespeare North Theatre (£5.205m); Decarbonisation schemes at Kirkby Leisure Centre and Nutgrove Villa (£2.962m); further work on the new retail development of Kirkby Town Centre (£2.790m), construction work at the new Headbolt Rail Station in Kirkby (£1.742m) and Street Lighting LED replacement programme (£1.050m).
+The total amount of grant and other contributions that was spent during 2022/23 was £26.434m.
+There were also schemes totalling £3.297m which were funded by Council borrowing; a full analysis of this borrowing is given in the notes to the accounts.

-This capital expenditure during the year is reflected as additions to the value of the Council's assets held on the Council's Balance Sheet (as detailed in Notes 12 to 15 to the Accounts).
-The capital schemes are funded from various sources - primarily Capital Grants (Note 11); Capital Receipts (Note 22a); Revenue contributions (shown within cost of service within the Comprehensive Income and Expenditure Statement); and Borrowing - which is reflected in the Council's Capital Financing Requirement (Note 35).
+This capital expenditure during the year is reflected as additions to the value of the Council's assets held on the Council's Balance Sheet (as detailed in Notes 12 to 17 to the Accounts).
+The capital schemes are funded from various sources - primarily Capital Grants (Note 11); Capital Receipts (Note 24); Revenue contributions (shown within cost of service within the

+Comprehensive Income and Expenditure Statement); and Borrowing - which is reflected in the Council's Capital Financing Requirement (Note 37).